meenakshy2004/Detection-and-Visualization-of-CO2-using-Hyperspectral-Satellite-Data/README.md

 Sample hyperspectral datasets provided by MathWorks were used to validate the workflow.
 The implementation is compatible with real-world hyperspectral data from sensors such as AVIRIS, Landsat, Sentinel-2, or similar instruments.

 ### 2. Data Preparation
-     1.Hyperspectral data was loaded and handled using MATLAB’s Hyperspectral Imaging Toolbox 2.Radiance data was converted to reflectance for physical interpretability 3.Noise reduction techniques, including Gaussian smoothing, were applied to enhance spectral quality 4.Cleaned reflectance bands were prepared for further analysis
+1. Hyperspectral data was loaded and handled using MATLAB’s Hyperspectral Imaging Toolbox
+2. Radiance data was converted to reflectance for physical interpretability
+3. Noise reduction techniques, including Gaussian smoothing, were applied to enhance spectral quality
+4. Cleaned reflectance bands were prepared for further analysis

 ### 3. CO2 Detection Algorithm
 A Cluster-Tuned Matched Filter (CTMF)–based approach was implemented to estimate CO₂ concentrations.
 Key steps include:
 ##### 1. K- Means Clustering
 1. Hyperspectral pixels were grouped using k-means clustering
 2. Each cluster represents regions with similar spectral characteristics (e.g., vegetation, water bodies, atmosphere)